microsoft/WhatTheHack/007-AzureMonitoring/Student/Challenge-07.md

 # Bonus Challenge (requires completion of all previous challenges)
-Your company's eShopOnWeb website is going to launch soon and as one of the application owners you are responsible for ensuring that the site is performant, available, and overall provides a good user experience.
+Your company's eShopOnWeb website is going to launch soon and as one of the application owners you are responsible for ensuring that the site is performing well, available, and overall provides a good user experience.
 Together with your team you have decided to use Azure Workbooks to visualize the most important metrics of your application, as Workbooks are a flexible canvas and seem to provide all the functionality you need.

 ## Description
 In this challenge, you will therefore create a workbook that combines browser, web server and infrastructure performance data for your eShopOnWeb application on the AKS cluster.